CodeURJC-DAW-2023-24/webapp16/README.md

 The main page is dedicated to football, showcasing a vibrant and dynamic design.
 It features the following elements:

 A navigation bar at the top with options for “Home,” “Teams,” “Players,” and “Profile.”
 There is also a search bar and a sign in/register button on the right side.
-All available tournaments are shown below along with two buttons for players stadistics and teams stadistics.
+All available tournaments are shown below along with two buttons for players statistics and teams statistics.
 A footer menu at the bottom, including options like “Menu”, "Profile", "Teams", "Players", “About us,” social media profiles, an email contact option, and some information about the website creator and the copyright.

 ![*HomePage*](readmeImg/newImg/Index.png)